Last Updated: March 19, 2021

-21. Joomla adds about 5 fresh extensions every day to their directory.
+21. Joomla adds about five new extensions every day to their directory.

 (Source: Joomla LMS)

-This is as a result of their very active developer community which means there is constant work on the website which leads to better results.
-These stats also indicate that third-part developers have up to 2,640 projects on joomlacode.org.
+It’s a result of their very active developer community who constantly work on new extensions.
+These stats also indicate that third-party developers have up to 2,640 projects on joomlacode.org.

 22. Joomla was released in 2005.